Chris Conley Player Prop Bets for NFL Week 17 | Houston vs. San Francisco 1/2/2022

 Matchup vs. San Francisco

-- Conley caught a touchdown pass in that outing against the 49ers.
+- Conley caught a touchdown pass in that game against the 49ers.

 - Note: Conley's stats vs. 49ers date back to 2016.

-- The 49ers are giving up 231.5 passing yards per game this year, the NFL's 10th-ranked pass defense.
+- The 49ers are allowing 231.5 passing yards per game this season, the NFL's 10th-ranked pass defense.

-- The 49ers' defense is ninth in the NFL, allowing 1.4 passing touchdowns per game.
+- At 1.4 passing TDs conceded per game, the 49ers defense is ranked ninth in the NFL.

 Recent Performances

-- Against the Chargers last week, Conley was targeted three times and racked up 60 yards on three receptions while scoring one touchdown.
+- Conley put together a 60-yard performance against the Chargers last week on three catches (20 yards per reception) while being targeted three times and scoring one touchdown.

-- Conley's stat line in his last three games shows seven catches for 92 yards and one touchdown.
-He averaged 30.7 receiving yards per game and was targeted nine times.
+- In his last three games, Conley's seven catches have turned into 92 yards (30.7 ypg) and one touchdown.
+He's been targeted nine times.

 Conley's Houston Teammates